-4 Questions to Ask a Pediatric Sleep Specialist
+4 Questions to Ask a Pediatric Sleep Team

-If you are looking for a good pediatric sleep specialist for your child, visit Koala Center for Sleep & TMJ Disorders.
+If you are looking for a good pediatric sleep specialist for your child, visit Koala® Center For Sleep & TMJ Disorders.
 We accept new patients.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 When our children are having sleeping problems, we naturally want to find the best solution as quickly as possible.
 One way to achieve this is to work with a pediatric sleep specialist, a doctor who has specialized training in treating children with sleep problems.
 They can help figure out the cause of the child’s sleep issues and come up with a treatment plan.
 They can also provide guidance and support to families seeking to improve sleep at home.